-I. Prescription Medication
+• Prescription Medication

 - All prescription medications given in the school setting shall be prescribed by a licensed medical prescriber on an individual basis as determined by the child's healthcare provider.
-A Medication Authorization Form shall be completed by both the parent/guardian. - Medication prescribed by a medical provider must be in a prescription bottle with the prescription label, and should include the student's name, date of medication prescribed, name of medication, administering instructions, and name of prescriber.
+A parental consent for the administration of medication in school as prescribed by physician form shall be completed by the parent/guardian. - Medication prescribed by a medical provider must be in a prescription bottle with the prescription label, and should include the student's name, date of medication prescribed, name of medication, medication dosage, administering instructions, and name of prescriber.
 Your pharmacist can give you an extra-labeled prescription bottle to use for medication sent to school.
 The prescription label will be considered the equivalent of a prescriber's written order/direction, and a separate document is not needed from the provider. - The district will not administer the first dose of any medication.
 The school nurse will not, without clarification from the prescriber, administer any medication if the dosage exceeds the recommendations of the manufacturer. - The parent/guardian will supply the medication in a properly labeled container from the pharmacy, with only those doses to be given at school, and with any instructions for any special need for storage, i.e., refrigeration. - Medication supplies should not exceed a thirty-day supply. - Students are not allowed to carry any prescription or non-prescription medication on themselves at any time except wherein the child's health may be in jeopardy without it.
 See below: